mkramb/assetify/README.md

     // compiles to javascript on the fly require('a.coffee')

-    // adds LESS stylesheet to CSS build require.stylesheet('a.less')

     // replaces function call with loaded string require.file('a.html')

+    // adds LESS stylesheet to CSS build require.less('a.less')

+    // add global LESS stylesheet, which is global (exposes all variables) require.lessGlobal('global.less')